mohamuhsin/Jammming/README.md

 # A Spotify like App Called Jammming
-The Spotify API was used to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+Spotify API is connected to this website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 # The website was built in four parts: